+Often, students tell their professors or staff members when they are experiencing problems or are in trouble.
+The information on this site will provide you with options to help students who may be struggling with either physical or mental health issues.
 Faculty and staff have very important roles in the lives of Ball State students.
 In addition to providing academic learning to students, you also mentor them, encourage them, and inspire them.
-Faculty and staff can also be one of the first ones to realize when something is not going right in the student’s life.
+Faculty and staff can also be one of the first ones to realize when something is not going right in a student’s life.
 Perhaps a student suddenly quits going to classes, or dozes off during a lecture, performs much worse on tests and quizzes, or appears more irritable during classroom discussion.
 While changes of this nature can signal many things, it may also indicate that the student is struggling with an emotional problem and needs help.

 Why contact the Counseling Center?